 The dots also adds texture, which I've always thought looks cool.

-The cheese is placed in a metal mold, and a few days later, moved to a saltwater bath with it rests for up to a month.
+The cheese is placed in a metal mold and, a few days later, moved to a saltwater bath, where it rests for up to a month.

-Our 45-minute tour of the facility ended in a small room where we had the opportunity to taste 24 and 36-month old Parmigiano Reggiano cheese.
+Our 45-minute tour of the facility ended in a small room where we could taste 24 and 36-month-old Parmigiano Reggiano cheese.

-No more than 30 minutes later and we're walking through aisle upon aisle of aging ham in a prosciutto factory.
+No more than 30 minutes later, we're walking through aisle upon aisle of aging ham in a prosciutto factory.